 Screen Skills Ireland’s Screen Mentoring Funding Scheme offers screen professionals structured mentoring support at key stages in their career development across business, creative and/or technical mentoring.

-There will be two mentee calls per year (one in April/May and one in September/October) to support 25 mentees per call to access mentor support.
+There will be one mentee call per year to support 25 mentees to access mentor support.

 Mentoring can be delivered face-to-face or remotely with remote mentoring being the focus currently due to COVID-19.